 Consider for example the 4 bit carry bypass adder section of figure 2.
 It consists of 4 full adders and a nand-multiplexor bypass cell.
 The full adders each contain 24 false paths and the bypass section contain 6 false paths.
 In a 4 bit carry bypass section they introduce 346 false paths.
-Starting from leaf cells with no false paths we only have 78 false paths to deal with in the 4 bit section.
+Starting from leaf cells with no false paths, i.e. removing all the unsensitizable paths from the full adder cells, only have 78 false paths remain in the 4 bit section.